Select a city

 50. The wine vaults, located beneath the West Wing, serve as the oldest part of the palace.
 These vaults belonged to the Duke of Buckingham way before the residence was even considered a royal residence.

 Buckingham Palace remains one of London’s most sought after tourist attractions, bringing tourists from all over the world to the city.
-Buy your sightseeing bus tour tickets and hop off at stop 11 on the yellow route or 17 on the blue route to visit Buckingham Palace.
+Buy your hop-on hop-off bus tour tickets and hop off at stop 13 on the yellow route or 19 on the blue route to visit Buckingham Palace.